KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 When a user's Authorization Server receives a request from the application's client_id, it must treat `client_id` as an URL and fetch the Verifiable Presentation (VP) from it.
 Then, the AS must check the following conditions:

-- The VP is valid and current.
+- The VP's proof is valid against its "holder" attribute, and the VP is within validity date.
-- The `redirect_uri` value from the request matches one of the values present in the VP's credentials.
-Only valid and current credentials must be used.
+- The `redirect_uri` value from the request matches one of the values present in the VP's valid credentials.

-Then, the AS should request user's consent after showing the user all relevant claims, based on valid and current credential from the VP.
-Invalid or expired credentials should be ignored.
+Then, the AS should request user's consent after showing the user all relevant claims, based on valid credentials.

+Note: For `redirect_uri` and claims, "valid credentials" are credentials with a valid proof, within validity dates, and whose subject ID is the same as the VP's holder.

 ### 4. Token generation